apalm112/FSJS-Course-Rating-API-Express/README.md

 * Now you can use Postman to test the API routes, such as `GET localhost:5000/api/courses`.

-To POST a new user enter the data in this format:
+* POST a new user enter the data in this format:

 ```JSON
 {